 I’ll give you an example…

-Early on in my speaking career, when finances were very tight, my business manager, Robert, informed me that I had been offered a deal from a very famous beer company to put a sign behind me when I was performing on college campuses.
+Early on in my speaking career, when finances were very tight, I had been offered a deal from a very famous beer company to put a sign behind me when I was performing on college campuses.

-The offer they had made was more money than we had made in the previous two years combined, but Robert and I didn’t agonize over whether to accept or decline.
+The offer they had made was more money than we had made in the previous two years combined, but I didn’t agonize over whether to accept or decline.

-We’d already had the conversation several years earlier and decided then that we would not advertise alcohol or cigarettes.
+I already decided several years earlier that I would not advertise alcohol or cigarettes.

-There were (and are) several reasons for this decision and though neither of us had written personal mission statements at that point, we were already establishing principles about how we were going to run our business and our lives.
+There were (and are) several reasons for this decision and though I hadn’t written a personal mission statements at that point, I had already established principles about how I was going to run the business and my lives.

 For many people, this might have been a difficult choice.
 But when you’ve already decided what you stand for, what your life is about, and what you will or will not do, you no longer need to weigh pros and cons when an offer arrives out of the blue.